 Introduction

-Being able to dynamically populate the values in a select (aka drop down) field is fairly common requirement for product selection forms, product option forms, or any form that requires earlier submissions to drive choices in a latter collection field.
+Being able to dynamically populate the values in a select (aka drop down) field is a common requirement for product selection forms, product option forms, or any form that requires earlier submissions to drive choices in a latter collection field.

 This walkthrough will teach you how to configure a specific example of this population, using custom code to present a list of existing posts as options in the drop down.